Chisaina69/week1code-challenge/README.md

 # week1code-challenge

+# project setup
+It can be ran on any browser eg (google-chrome,firefox) console and it will initiate a prompt when asked for details.

 # Code Challenge 1: Grade Calculator
 This algorithm calculates a grade based on the marks input by the user.
 It follows these steps: